joaof0000/goals2/README.md

 # Hair Goal Appoinments

-Objective of this application is to book hair appointments so it's easier for customers and workers.
+Objective of this application is to book hair newgoals so it's easier for customers and workers.

-# preview
+# pupdate

 # Home Page